Skip to main content

 While the unidentified aircraft theory remains contestable, the real reasons why buildings collapse are hereunder discussed.

-The reasons for the frequent collapse of buildings in Nigeria are:
+The reasons for and causes of building collapse in Nigeria are as follows:

 1. Professional Incompetence: Some of the civil engineers parading the streets and offices for contracts are quacks, while majority of them are self-acclaimed.
 They end up erecting buildings of several architectural infractions.
 For instance, concrete before being approved is supposed to have passed through three different stages called batching, testing and curing.
 If a civil engineer hasn’t the full knowledge of these processes, the resultant building is most likely to be defective.